 If you’re planning to relocate to Portugal for the long term or for retirement, then it’s a great value option for you to buy real estate.
 Portugal has minimal restrictions for foreigners buying properties, and the government encourages non-Portuguese residents to invest in real estate through programs like the Portuguese Golden Visa.

-You can find more extensive information on our guide to Buying Property in Portugal.
+You can find more extensive information in our guide to Buying Property in Portugal.

 Keep in mind that many items Americans consider luxuries, such as almond milk, olive oil, and wine, are produced locally in Portugal.
 You can find a tasty local bottle of wine for about $4!

 Compared to US cities, all Portuguese cities are small.
 The biggest city in Portugal is the capital, Lisbon.
-It is home to only about half a million people.
+It’s home to only about half a million people.
 But don’t for a second think that you’ll give up the bustling city lifestyle in Lisbon.

 The Job Market

 The job market in Portugal is competitive and growing, much like the country itself.
 Portugal, and more specifically Lisbon, has become home to many tech companies and start-ups.
 So if you’re a professional in the IT sector or the online business field, Portugal will welcome you with arms wide open.

 For more traditional sectors, you may need some knowledge of Portuguese.
 However, if you’re a polyglot, then you can most likely find an excellent job in the tourism sector.